 The Bronze Room (room 20, closed)

-Although the bronze room is a small space, the beautiful gilded bronze frame here is both lavish and extraordinary
+Even though the Bronze Room is small, the beautiful gilded bronze service here is both lavish and exceptional.

-The bronze frame as a table decoration and museum object
+The bronze service as table decoration and museum piece

-The bronze frame here at Rosenborg Castle was a wedding gift from Frederik VI to his daughter Caroline and her husband Crown Prince Ferdinand, who was Christian VIII's brother.
-Frederik VI and his wife Queen Marie had a total of eight children, but only two daughters survived their parents.
-The remaining six children all died as infants.
-Christian VIII was next in line to the throne because he was the son of Christian VII's half-brother, Crown Prince Frederik.
+The bronze services here at Rosenborg Castle was a wedding gift from Frederik VI to his daughter Caroline and her husband, Ferdinand, Hereditary Prince of Denmark, who was Christian VIII’s brother.
+Frederik VI and his consort, Queen Marie, had eight children, but only two daughters outlived their parents.
+The other children all died very young.
+C hristian VIII was next in line to the throne as the son of Christian VII’s half-brother, Frederik, Hereditary Prince of Denmark.

-Frederik VI also gave his other daughter – Vilhelmine – a set when she married Frederik (VII).
+Frederik VI also gave a bronze service to his other daughter, Vilhelmine, on her wedding to Frederik (VII).
 This set is now at Glücksborg Castle in Germany.

-A similar bronze frame with small versions of some of Bertel Thorvaldsen's most famous marble figures can be seen today at the Amalienborg Museum in Christian VIII's Palace.
+A similar bronze service with miniature versions of some of Bertel Thorvaldsen’s most famous marble sculptures is on display at the Amalienborg Museum in Christian VIII’s Palace.

 Objects in the room